 Dave Schroeder’s ‘Fast 5 Pack Facts’: Packers at Bears

-GREEN BAY, Wis.
-(WBAY) - As the Green Bay Packers (12-3) prepare to wrap up the regular season with a visit to the Chicago Bears (8-7), it’s time to get in the know and ready to go with Dave Schroeder’s ‘Fast 5 Pack Facts.’
+CHICAGO, Ill.
+(WBAY) - With the Green Bay Packers set to start the 2023 season with a visit to the Chicago Bears, it’s time to get in the know and ready to go with Dave Schroeder’s “Fast 5 Pack Facts.”

-As always, tune in to Sunday Sports Night Cover 2 at 10:35 for the best postgame breakdown in the business.
-We will also have highlights and reports on Action 2 News at 10:00.
+As always, tune in to Action 2 News at 10pm and Sunday Sports Night Cover 2 at 10:35 for the best Packers postgame coverage.